joshbrew/UEProject_BoidsTest/README.md

 - [Boids](https://en.wikipedia.org/wiki/Boids)
 - Boids are so cool, everything is adjustable and tied to the physics engine.
 Play with all of the visible default parameters to see the behavior changes.
 We have a full swarm AI controls.

-- You can tweak default
+- At any point in game or in editor you can tweak the:

 -- separation,